-- 18.(1) The Council must appoint a person as finance manager of the First Nation and may set the terms and conditions of that appointment. - (2) Reporting to the chief administrative officer, the finance manager is responsible for the day-to-day management of the systems of the financial administration of the First Nation, including the following duties: - (a) to ensure the financial administration systems, policies, procedures and internal controls are appropriately designed and operating effectively; - (b) to administer and maintain all charts of accounts of the First Nation; - (c) to prepare the draft annual budgets and, with advice and input from the tax administrator, to prepare any draft amendments to the component of the budget respecting the First Nation's local revenues: - (d) to prepare the monthly financial information required in section 51, the quarterly financial statements required in section 52 and the draft annual financial statements required in sections 53 and 54; - (e) to prepare the financial components of reports to the Council and of the multi-year financial plan; - (f) to actively monitor compliance with any agreements and funding arrangements entered into by the First Nation; - (g) to administer and supervise the preparation and maintenance of financial records and the financial administration reporting systems; - (h) to actively monitor compliance with the Act, this Law, any other applicable First Nation law, applicable standards and any policies and procedures respecting the financial administration of the First Nation; - (i) to evaluate the financial administration systems of the First Nation and recommend improvements; - (j) to develop and recommend procedures for the safeguarding of assets and to ensure approved procedures are followed; - (k) to develop and recommend procedures to Council for identifying and mitigating financial reporting and risk of fraud and to ensure approved procedures are followed; - (I) to perform any other duties of the finance manager under this Law; and - (m) to carry out any other activities specified by the chief administrative officer that are not contrary to the Act or inconsistent with the finance manager's duties under this Law. - (3) With the approval of the chief administrative officer, the finance manager may assign the performance of any of the duties or functions of the finance manager to any officer, employee, contractor or agent of the First Nation, but this assignment does not relieve the finance manager of the responsibility to ensure that these duties or functions are carried out properly.
+18.(1) The Council must appoint a person as CFO of the First Nation and may set the terms and conditions of that appointment.

+- (2) Reporting to the Band Manager, the CFO is responsible for the day-to-day management of the systems of the financial administration of the First Nation, including the following duties: - (a) to ensure the financial administration systems, policies, procedures and internal controls are appropriately designed and operating effectively; - (b) to administer and maintain all charts of accounts of the First Nation; - (c) to prepare the draft annual budgets and, with advice and input from the tax administrator, to prepare any draft amendments to the component of the budget respecting the First Nation's local revenues; - (d) to prepare the monthly financial information required in section 51, the quarterly financial statements required in section 52 and the draft annual financial statements required in sections 53 and 54: - (e) to prepare the financial components of reports to the Council and of the multi-year financial plan; - (f) to actively monitor compliance with any agreements and funding arrangements entered into by the First Nation; - (g) to administer and supervise the preparation and maintenance of financial records and the financial administration reporting systems; - (h) to actively monitor compliance with the Act, this Law, any other applicable First Nation law, applicable standards and any policies and procedures respecting the financial administration of the First Nation; - (i) to evaluate the financial administration systems of the First Nation and recommend improvements; - (j) to develop and recommend procedures for the safeguarding of assets and to ensure approved procedures are followed; - (k) to develop and recommend procedures to Council for identifying and mitigating financial reporting and risk of fraud and to ensure approved procedures are followed; - (I) to perform any other duties of the CFO under this Law; and - (m) to carry out any other activities specified by the Band Manager that are not contrary to the Act or inconsistent with the CFO's duties under this Law. - (3) With the approval of the Band Manager, the CFO may assign the performance of any of the duties or functions of the CFO to any officer, employee, contractor or agent of the First Nation, but this assignment does not relieve the CFO of the responsibility to ensure that these duties or functions are carried out properly.